 Now it is nearly 1st December, and I am a little unprepared with my advent calendar for my kids this year!
 Where did November go??
 Last year I was feeling crafty and made this from a piece of scrap-wood, some ribbon, decorative pegs and basic wrapping supplies, with little wrapped chocolates.

-My son loved opening those treats each day! #sugaroverload!
-This year I'm wanting to do something less chocolate-based and more based on fun Christmas activities and experiences (click here for my list of 70 Advent Calendar activity ideas!).
+My son loved opening those treats each day! #sugaroverload.
+This year I'm wanting to do something based on fun Christmas activities and experiences rather than sugar! (click here for my list of 70 Advent Calendar activity ideas).
 I'm taking inspiration from the idea below, as I already have the perfect frame for this Christmas project.
 I'll be sure to share with you in an upcoming post what I come up with!

 Here are some other crafty Advent ideas...